neondatabase/postgresql_anonymizer/docs/declare_masking_rules.md

   IS 'MASKED WITH FUNCTION anon.ternary( id > 1000, NULL::TEXT, password)';
 ```

-**WARNING** : Conditional masking may be create a partially deterministic
+**WARNING** : Conditional masking may create a partially deterministic
 "connection" between the original data and the masked data.
 That connection can
 be used to retrieve personal information from the masked data.
 For instance,
-if NULL values are preserved for "deceased_date" column, it will reveal which
+if NULL values are preserved for a "deceased_date" column, it will reveal which
 persons are still actualy alive...
-In a nutshell : conditional masking may often
+In a nutshell: conditional masking may often
 produce a dataset that is not fully anonymized and therefore would still
 technically contain personal information.